Darío Conca: Early career

 Conca started his career in Argentina's Primera B Nacional and made his debut for Tigre at the age of just 15.
 River Plate took him just a year later and Conca made the steady rise to River's first team.
 On 23 November 2003, under then Chilean manager Manuel Pellegrini, Conca made his first team debut in a 1–0 defeat to Chacarita Juniors.

 In 2004, however, Conca was loaned to Chilean club Universidad Católica by new River manager Leonardo Astrada.
 In 2006, River loaned him out again, this time to Rosario Central where after some impressive displays, Vasco da Gama made a successful bid to bring him to Brazil on 5 January 2007, signing an initial one-year loan deal from River Plate.
 He made his Vasco debut and scored in friendly 4–0 win over Villa Rio on 14 January 2007.

 Fluminense

 In 2008, Conca signed a loan deal with Fluminense, and was a key player in the squad under coach Renato Gaúcho.
-Conca played an important role in the team's brilliant 2008 Copa Libertadores campaign, along with others such as Thiago Neves, Thiago Silva, Washington and Cícero.
+Conca played an important role in the team's 2008 Copa Libertadores campaign, along with others such as Thiago Neves, Thiago Silva, Washington and Cícero.
 In 2009, he signed a three-year deal with Fluminense.
 He was voted the best player in Brazil in a poll organized annually by Globo, and was ranked as the 15th-best player in Latin America and the best player in Brazil by Uruguayan newspaper El País.
 After a successful season where Fluminense won the Brazilian league, Conca renewed his contract with Fluminense for another five years.